birutalukas/DOM-Pig-Game/README.md

 # DOM Pig Game
- Roll the dice and participate who first will reah 100 points.
+Roll the dice and participate with friend who first will reach the score that You manually can set up at the beginning of the game.

 ### GAME RULES: